dmytrozahor/IAM/src/main/java/com/dmytrozah/iam/b6/README.md

 #### English

-This repository contains the assignments that arose from participation in the compulsory module IAM (`Introduction to Computer Science & Algorithmic Mathematics`) at KIT (Karlsruhe Institute of Technology) in 2025.
+This repository contains solutions to the assignments that arose from participation in the compulsory module IAM (`Introduction to Computer Science & Algorithmic Mathematics`) at KIT (Karlsruhe Institute of Technology) in 2025.

 The basic structure is organized as follows: